 What is a Sipp?

+Sipps can provide a cheap, flexible and straightforward way to save for your retirement.
 Some people don't want a pension company deciding how their pension savings are invested - they want to control where their money goes and how it grows.
-This is where self-invested personal pensions (Sipps) come in.
+This is where self-invested personal pensions come in.

-A Sipp is a do-it-yourself pension.
+A Sipp is basically a do-it-yourself pension.
 You can choose what investments you want to put your savings into, and keep control of your savings.
-Sipps can be managed online - Sipp websites look a bit like online banking portals.
-You can see how much money's in your pension and where it's invested.
+The pension ‘wrapper’ will hold your investments until retirement, at which point it can be turned into income.

 What can Sipps invest in?